mike-lischke/jree/readme.md

 builder.append(123);
 ```

-You can also import a class directly from full path, but I recommend to stay with fully qualified identifiers, especially in cases where Typescript classes with the same name exist (String, Number, Object).
+You can also import a class directly from full path, but I recommend to stay with fully qualified identifiers.
 In addition to the JRE classes there's' some support code that might come in handy.
 See the [support readme](doc/support.md) for more details.

 ## Supported Java Classes